Eastern gray squirrel: Reproduction

 Eastern gray squirrels can breed twice a year, but younger and less experienced mothers normally have a single litter per year in the spring.
 Depending on forage availability, older and more experienced females may breed again in summer.
 In a year of abundant food, 36% of females bear two litters, but none will do so in a year of poor food.
+Reproduction is also strongly tied to mast years of seed-producing trees, as both litter size and amount of lactation decrease during food-poor years.

 Their breeding seasons are December to February and May to June, though this is slightly delayed in more northern latitudes.
 The first litter is born in February or March, the second in June or July, though, again, bearing may be advanced or delayed by a few weeks depending on climate, temperature, and forage availability.
 In any given breeding season, an average of 61 – 66% of females bear young.
 If a female fails to conceive or loses her young to unusually cold weather or predation, she re-enters estrus and has a later litter.
 Five days before a female enters estrus, she may attract up to 34 males from up to 500 meters away.
 Eastern gray squirrels exhibit a form of polyandry, in which the competing males will form a hierarchy of dominance, and the female will mate with multiple males depending on the hierarchy established.